agentcoinorg/AutoTx/README.md

 Run `poetry run start-devnet` to create a local fork of the network set by the `CHAIN_RPC_URL` env variable.
 This step required Docker to be running in the background.
 The devnet includes a new smart account, as well as a development address with test ETH for tx execution.
 Running `poetry run stop-devnet` will shutdown the local fork.

-### Run AutoTx

-Run `poetry run ask` and AutoTx will ask you for a prompt to start solving for (ex: `Send 1 ETH to vitalik.eth`).
-Prompts can also be passed as an argument (ex: `poetry run ask "..."`).
-The `ask` CLI has options: `--verbose, -v` to enable verbose logging, and `--non-interactive, -n` to disable all requests for user input.

 ### Connect a Smart Account

 AutoTx can be connected to your existing smart account by doing the following: